Doctor insights on:

 How can you tell the difference between impeded blood flow (increased intracranial pressure) and sinus pressure?

 Location: Increased intracranial pressure would be more generalized "headache" or pressure.
 I would expect there to be neurologic deficits as well: change in mentation, gait, speech, etc. Sinus pressure is located: maxillary - below eyes; ethmoid - between eyes; frontal - above eyes; sphenoid - on top of head or very back of head.
 Sinus pressure is usually very localized. ...Read moreSee 1 more doctor answer

 Increased risk: People who drink more than two alcoholic beverages per day (one drink being a glass of wine, a beer, or a shot of liquor) have about double the risk of developing high blood pressure.
 Studies have shown that people who drink to excess can reduce their blood pressure by cutting down on alcohol. ...Read moreSee 1 more doctor answer

 Pp = Sbp - dbp: Pulse pressure = systolic BP - diastolic bp. ...Read more

 Blood pressure is a measurement of the force placed on the blood vessels and is comprised of the "systolic" pressure (the top number on a blood pressure meter) which is the peak pressure when the heart is pumping, and the "diastolic" pressure (the bottom number on a blood pressure meter) which is the pressure during the resting phase ...Read more

-- What is the interaction between ibprofen and blood pressure medication?
+- What is the difference between blood pressure in the upper and lower extremities?